ECE4180-Project/Baby-Monitor/README.md

 # How It Works
 ## File Structure
-- For reference, the file structure of the provided files is shown below.
+- For reference, the file structure is shown below.
 ```
     ├── Desktop
        ├── code